lgirndt/infowall/README.md

 }
 </pre>

+## Configure Infowall
+Infowall has a configuration directory on a local disc.
+The directory contains for instance the configuration of the dasboard and its items or some executable scripts.

+The directory has to be provided by a system property `-Dinfowall.config-root=TODIR`, otherwise the application fails to start.

+Infowall comes with an example directory at ROOT/example/config, have a look at it.

 ## Storing Items

 Independent of a respective view, the JSON items have to be stored by Infowall.
-There different ways to provide the data to Infowall
+There are different ways to provide the data to Infowall

 ### Using the REST API